treweathers/Java_Developer/Course_1.4.md

         }
     }

-###### feedback: said "doesn't actually trigger an out-of-bounds exception, so the catch block never runs," but didn't specify needed to trigger the esception, just that the finally block executes (as it always does)⚠️.
+###### feedback: said "doesn't actually trigger an out-of-bounds exception, so the catch block never runs," but didn't specify needed to trigger the esception, just that the finally block executes (as it always does)‼️.